jfrey-xx/blog/_posts/2015-02-04-openbci-p300-coadapt.md

   feature: "openbci_p300_coadapt/feature.jpg"
 ---

 One application used as a flagship among brain-computer interfaces is the "P300 speller".
-It relies on a specific kind of brain signal, an event-relate potential that appears when rare stimuli occur[^*very* short summary], and that -- in this case -- is used to recognize which letters one want to spell, *relying only on brain activity*.
+It relies on a specific kind of brain signal, an event-relate potential that appears when rare stimuli occur[^1], and that -- in this case -- is used to recognize which letters one want to spell, *relying only on brain activity*.
 It is a slow process but it is working -- mainly.
 Besides the "wow" effect -- that won't last long -- this kind of tool could help people with severe loss of motor function.

+[^1]: *Very* short summary.

 To make a P300 speller work we have 2 roads.
 The easy one -- just open sequentially the `p300-xdawn-*` scenarios that come with OpenViBE -- and the hard one, which necessitates more steps before you could jump in, but which also leads to a way more accurate application.
 We are warriors, we take the long journey, aiming at the "CoAdapt P300 Speller".